solher/arangolite/README.md

 // Runnable defines requests runnable by the Run and RunAsync methods.
 // Queries, transactions and everything in the requests.go file are Runnable. type Runnable interface {
-	description() string // Description shown in the logger generate() []byte // The body of the request path() string // The path where to send the request method() string // The HTTP method to use
+	Description() string // Description shown in the logger Generate() []byte // The body of the request
+	Path() string // The path where to send the request Method() string // The HTTP method to use
 }
 ```

-**Please pull request in the requests.go file when you implement some new features so everybody can use it.**
+**Please pull request when you implement some new features so everybody can use it.**

 ## License